kk20krishna/ShopAssist/README.md

 ## Customization

 - **Laptop Dataset**: Update  to add or modify laptop options.
-- **Assistant Behavior**: Edit  to change prompts, questions, or the system's workflow.
+- **Assistant Behavior**: Edit configs.yaml to change prompts, questions, or the system's workflow.
-- **UI Styling**: Modify  for custom look and feel.
+- **UI Styling**: Modify styles.css for custom look and feel.

----

-## Contributing

-Contributions are welcome!
-Please open issues or submit pull requests for improvements or bug fixes.

 ---